steinwurf/skipper/README.rst

 Adding Commands
 ===============

-To create a meaningfull program you need to create the program add some commands to it and run it.
+To create a meaningfull program you need to create the program and add some commands to it and run it.

 ::